U.S. data drags oil lower; dollar up after Fed minutes

 MORE ASSERTIVE FED

-Every Federal Reserve policymaker backed raising interest rates last month in a meeting where they also generally agreed borrowing costs were set to rise further, according to the minutes from the meeting.
+Every Federal Reserve policy maker backed raising interest rates last month in a meeting where they also generally agreed borrowing costs were set to rise further, according to the minutes from the meeting.

-The dollar index hit session highs after the Fed minutes were released, although the bulk of Wednesday’s rally came before the news.
+The dollar index hit session highs after the Fed minutes were released, although the bulk of Wednesday’s leg up came before the news.

 "There was a pretty well-formed expectation that it would more likely showcase a Fed that's more confident and assertive debating tighter policy," said Richard Franulovich, head of FX strategy at Westpac Banking Corp in New York.